 Q. What are your greatest challenges as a physician treating cancer patients?

 A. Our greatest challenge is to improve on both length and quality of life for our patients.
 We like to think we can help everyone, but in fact we can't cure every person.
 Cancer includes many diseases that can do unpredictable things; I work very hard to do everything I can to help, but sometimes the cancer wins.

 Q. What advantages does Sky Ridge offer to cancer patients?

 A. Patient care is our primary goal.
 We have an extraordinary, interdisciplinary team that is an advocate for the patient.
 Aside from the depth of our medical team, we have created a soothing, healing environment in the Cancer Center as well as on our inpatient floor to help our patients through this challenging time.
 Our Cancer Care book provides our newly diagnosed patients with a wealth of information and support as they start treatment.
-In addition, we offer a complimentary cancer massage program, support groups, a cancer exercise program, lymphedema program and a volunteer program with survivors who offer reassurance and answer questions as only they can.
+In addition, we offer support groups, a cancer exercise program, lymphedema program and a volunteer program with survivors who offer reassurance and answer questions as only they can.
 I am quite proud of the depth of both the medical and emotional expertise that the Sky Ridge team offers.

 Q. Is there anything you would like to communicate to your patients or their families that you don't usually get the opportunity to share?

 A. I feel that the patients are in charge.
 I am here to serve them.
 We try to accommodate the patient's schedule, so it is convenient for him or her, rather than the other way around.
 I want to be there to make my patients' journey through cancer easier, and to make sure their needs are met.
 As part of meeting their needs, I try to maintain a sense of humor – not to be inappropriate, but because laughter is an important component of healing.
 Cancer treatment is not just about putting up with pain and suffering, it should be about living and enjoying life even if you happen to have cancer.